kennyhn/CMPSC165B/README.md

 # CMPSC 165B - Machine Learning
 Made by Kenny Hoang Nguyen.
-Subject taken at University of California, Santa Barbara winter quarter 2020
+Course taken at University of California, Santa Barbara winter quarter 2020

 #### HW1
 Multivariable linear regression.
 Uses stochastic gradient descent of cost function f(x) = wx+b to find the best parameters w to fit the line to the training data.
 Got 80% accuracy